 The proof in the worthiness of this dish is my friend’s text.
 I delivered this basket to her and she texted back, “delicious,” and the foodie geek in her asked me a bunch of questions as to how I executed such a great snack.
 We agreed that in the very near future, we are headed to one of the joints in Nashville that is famous for hot chicken.

-Another way to enjoy hot tofu, Southern style, is with a kale and apple salad and sweet potatoes.
-Kale salad recipe is coming soon.
+Another way to enjoy hot tofu, Southern style, is with a kale salad and apple salad and sweet potatoes.

 - 1 block of extra firm tofu